-Road information may also be available from Main Roads WA by calling 138 138 or visiting www.mainroads.wa.gov.au OR CITY OF KARRATHA.
+Road information may also be available from Main Roads WA by calling 138 138 or visiting www.mainroads.wa.gov.au OR CITY OF SWAN.

 WHAT FIREFIGHTERS ARE DOING:

-- Firefighters are on the scene mopping up and will monitor overnight.
+- Firefighters are on the scene, strengthening containment lines and mopping up.

-- The cause of the fire is suspicious.
+- The cause of the fire is unknown.